haligonda/haligonda.github.io/_posts/2022-11-19-Cerebellum-Beyond-Motor-Control.md

   <em>This is the cerebellum.
 It is important for lots of things.</em>
 </div>

-A prominent neuroscience once said to me:
+A prominent neuroscientist once said to me:
 > A dirty little secret in cognitive science is that the cerebellum lights up for almost every task.

 Taking a excerpt from a [recent paper](https://pubmed.ncbi.nlm.nih.gov/22047489/):